openfaas/openfaas.github.io/_posts/2022-05-27-pro-components-with-faasd.md

 ```

 ## Scaling down to zero
 Functions that are idle most of the time consume memory and cpu resources unnecessarily.
 This can be problematic on resource constrained devices.
 To free up resources, these idle functions can be scaled down to zero replicas.
 The faas-idler can be deployed to handle scaling functions to zero.
-If a function is idle for a pre defined period, the faas-idler will call the gateways scale-function endpoint and the function will be scaled down.
+If a function is idle for a predefined period, the faas-idler will call the gateways scale-function endpoint and the function will be scaled down.
 The function is scaled back up to the minimum desired amount of replicas upon first use.
 On faasd this will be a maximum of 1 replica since it does not support horizontal scaling.

 > Functions are not scaled to zero by default on OpenFaaS.
 It can be opted into on a per function basis by setting the label `com.openfaas.scale.zero=true` on the function.